 Is your genetic makeup a part of ‘who you are’?
 In theistic language, “is your genetic makeup a part of your soul?
 Did God make you this way?
 Does God change your genetic makeup after you die?
 That would mean you, your self, who you know of as you, will be changed when you die.”
 If genes influence behavior, how is there pure free agency (or libertarian free-will)?
 Sorry, these question just bombard my brain.
 Finding satisfying answers is the struggle.

-My sister responded thoughtfully on how her ideas of homosexuality has changed over time, and about her curiosity on how the soul is “intertwined” with the body, and thus our genes.
+My sibling responded thoughtfully on how their ideas of homosexuality had changed over time, and about their curiosity on how the soul is “intertwined” with the body, and thus our genes.
 The question of how much of your genetic makeup is a part of ‘who you are’ impacts the church doctrine of eternal life, including pre-mortal existence.
 The idea of an eternal “you” is fundamental.
-I can understand how LGBTQ LDS members would consider, or commit, suicide.
-If who you are, fundamentally, is thought to be abhorrent and will be “fixed” after you die… then why wait?
+I can understand how LGBTQ LDS members would be profoundly confused and struggle with depression and suicidal tendencies.
+If who you are, fundamentally, is thought to be abhorrent in the eye of god and will be “fixed” after you die… then why wait?
 You’re obviously broken.
 You wouldn’t choose this right?
-This line of reasoning is sourced from the teachings of a religion that believes God gives us our moral code.
-This is what God wants.
-He tells us what is good and what is bad.
-This is what you get when you not only believe God is omniscient, but that his professed prophets are too.
+This line of reasoning is not explicit but it is often the logical conclusion of the teachings of a religion that believes God gives us our moral code.

 In the New York Times article Many Genes Influence Same-Sex Sexuality, Not a Single ‘Gay Gene’ it’s stated that “genetics does play a role, responsible for perhaps a third of the influence… and the rest of the explanation includes social or environmental factors.”
-Homosexuality is a part of who we are, it is normal and natural, a part of being human.
+Homosexuality is a part of what makes up the diversity of humanity, it is normal and natural.
 As genetic research expands and is able to provide explanatory weight to behavior, questions of free will and determinism will percolate.
 How much is our behavior directly influenced by our genes?

 The continued march of LGBTQ acceptance continues in the Mormon church regardless of the attempts of its leadership, namely, its prophets and apostles, to subvert its progress.
-The LDS Church, not unlike many religions, have denounced homosexuality as sinful, and is clearly taught in the Bible.
+The LDS Church, not unlike many religions, have denounced homosexuality as sinful, as plainly taught in the Bible.
 In the LDS Church, the pressure to articulate clearly its doctrine is sharpened by the fact that it claims to be led by living prophets and apostles, appointed by Jesus himself.
-In a type of irony, the LDS Church not only teaches it is a restored church from the time of Jesus, but that “if you think the Church has been fully restored, you’re just seeing the beginning,” as the current prophet put it. (link) Mormonism is uniquely set up to be ahead of a changing moral system.
-These leaders are said to call other leaders by ‘divine revelation’.
-The following are a sample of the teachings and policies of these ‘inspired men’ from this comprehensive (and fascinating) Wikipedia article:
+In a type of irony, the LDS Church not only teaches it is a restored church from the time of Jesus, but that “if you think the Church has been fully restored, you’re just seeing the beginning,” as the current prophet put it. (link) Ironically, Mormonism is uniquely set up to be ahead of a changing moral system, but the fail to lead in acceptance and love time and time again.
+The following are a sample of the teachings and policies of these prophets from this comprehensive (and fascinating) Wikipedia article:

 - 1897 – Homosexual behavior as an “abominable”, “filthy”, “nameless crime” that “caused the utter destruction of Sodom and Gomorrah”.
 He continued, stating that the only way to stop these “dreadful practices” was “by the destruction of those who practice them” and “for the Lord to wipe them out” – George Q Cannon